 I’m sure I handled it all very, very badly.

 I know that people did not appreciate the way I communicated the news.
 I know that people did not appreciate the way I selfishly kept his cremation to myself.
 I know that people did not approve of my decision to savour these only things I had left of him and of us.
 I know they thought I was selfish, thoughtless.

 As for what I thought.
 Well, now, I can’t remember thinking much.
 In fact, what I remember is trying not to think, knowing that if I thought I could not go on.
 Would not go on.
 I reverted to my checklists, my to-do lists, the rigidity of the days when I first left rehab.
 Rule number one: do not use.
 Rule number two: shower, brush your teeth, put on clean clothes.
 Rule number three: move every hour.

 There were a lot of rules.

 I also, rashly I think now, decided to sell the house in Wales.

 Paul didn’t believe in souls.
 He was a devout atheist.
-Not an evangelical atheist like some of his friends, thanks be to something he didn’t believe in and I don’t know if I believe in.
+Not a proselytising atheist like some of his friends, thanks be to something he didn’t believe in and I don’t know if I believe in.
 But a devout, dedicated atheist who thought the concept of a soul was downright silly.
 Deep down, I reckon he was probably right, but, still, I worry that what if he did have a soul, what if his soul is wandering, what if his soul goes back to Wales to find me and I’m not there.

 God, I would have quite willingly walked off a cliff rather than have faced life without him.
 And I can’t say with any degree of certainty that I wasn’t planning to do just that.